Digital Printing for the Fine Art Photographer

 Photographer Rex Naden will be our full-time assistant.
 Contact me for information or to enroll.

-Alumni Print-Making “Intensive” Session!
-(Now Full, sorry).
-April 12-14, 2013· Fee: $1200 plus Lab fee of $120 · Limited to 8 · Same meeting times as above · Includes discussions and demonstrations of handling problem images, with majority of class time devoted to helping students optimize and fine-tune their own images, with extra time printing.
+Alumni Print-Making Session!
+April 7-9 · Fee: $1350 plus Lab fee of $120 · Limited to 8 · Same meeting times as above · Includes discussions and demonstrations of handling problem images, with majority of class time devoted to helping students optimize and fine-tune their own images, with extra time printing.
 Prerequisite: Having attended any of my previous workshops.

 OUR REFUND POLICY

 If you need to cancel prior to 21 days before the class, you will receive a full refund, minus a $50 processing fee.
 Refunds cannot be made for withdrawals initiated within 21 days of the first day of the workshop, including last-minute cancelled flights—for that you want trip insurance.
-But, if we can fill your spot with another student, you will receive a full refund.
-If we need to cancel, you will receive a complete refund of all fees.
+But, if we can fill your spot with another student, you will receive a full refund for the class tuition.
+If we need to cancel, you will receive a complete refund of the class tuition.
 Although we rarely need to cancel a workshop, it can happen.
 If you are flying, please make sure you get tickets that are refundable or can be changed.

 The Ansel Adams Gallery

 Dates for 2017 : May 2-6 and November 14 - 18 (Sorry—both are already full, but a waiting list isavailable).